ashutosht123/Seva/README.md

 - Visit the [live demo](https://seva-eb3t.onrender.com) to explore the application.
 - Register or log in to your account.
-- Browse and search for vacation rentals.
+- Browse and search for available food.
-- View detailed information about properties.
+- View detailed information about doneted food.
-- Book a property for your desired dates.
+- Request a food according to your needs.